fatimaabaiji/Get_It_Done/README.md

 #### Reflect Login State
 - Display the login state by showing a user avatar and logout button when a user is logged in.
-- Use context processors to share user information with templates.
+- Using context processors to share users infos with templates.

 #### Access Control
-- Use decorators such as @login_required and @user_passes_test to restrict access to views based on user roles.
+- Use decorators such as @login_required and @user_passes_test for restrict access to views based on roles.

 #### Python Test Procedures
 - Write unit tests using Python’s unittest module or Django’s testing framework.